BFGOrangle/SeniorSync/backend/README.md

 ## Spring boot backend
 - Our backend code is at `./seniorsync/`, a springboot project.
+- When running locally, set the profile to local (you can edit the intellij config to do this too)

 ## Docker Compose File
 **Currently, we are using docker compose to:**